 euthanasia.
 Established in 2001, GSRSV is operated primarily by one person, Brian Foran.

-GSRSV houses most of its dogs at its 45-acre
+GSRSV houses some of its adoptable dogs at its 45-acre

 "rescue ranch" in